redis/redis/README.md

 Installing Redis Community Edition
 ---

-In order to install Redis Community Edition binaries into /usr/local/bin, just use:
+In order to install Redis binaries into /usr/local/bin, just use:

     % make install